Daqarta

 Controls: Sgram/PT Dialog >> Pitch-to-MIDI >> MIDI Record

 As soon as the name is accepted, the Save As dialog closes and recording begins.
 A small red indicator square is shown on the depressed MIDI Record button.
+Elapsed time (in seconds) is shown to the right of the button.
 The main Daqarta title bar shows the name of the file being recorded.

 When you are done recording, click MIDI Record again to toggle it off.
+(Toggling Pitch-to-MIDI off will also toggle Record off.)
 A message box pops up showing the file name and prompting you to "Save this MIDI file (OK) or delete it (Cancel or ESC)?".
-If you hit OK (or Enter) the message line above the trace area shows the number of bytes written to the file, and on the line above that the amount of disk space remaining.
+If you hit OK (or Enter) the message line (just above the Generator title, above the trace area) shows the number of bytes written to the file, and on the line above that the amount of disk space remaining.

 Note: Daqarta does not include a player for .MID files.
 To listen to a .MID file using the current default MIDI player, navigate to it from Windows Explorer or My Computer and double-click on it.